hangyeol013/MS-LapSRN_keras/README.md

 ##### Training)
 - DIV2K (800 images) (Training set)
-- Another 20 images from the validation set of the BSD500 dataset (Validation set)
+- Other 20 images from the validation set of the BSD500 dataset (Validation set)
-- Data augmentation (flip: vertical, horizontal, vertical/horizontal, transpose): 7 times more images for training
 - Patch size: 48 (Input), 48 x scale (Label)